ibm-cloud-docs/cis/cache.md

 CIS goes back to the origin, even though we have the file in our cache.

 Query String Sort sorts the query strings _before_ they hit our cache, resulting in a higher cache hit rate.
 Enable Query String Sort using the toggle in the **Caching** page.

+## Serve Stale Content

+Keeps a limited version of the site online if the server goes down.
+Even if the content has expired, CIS will continue serving cached content to users when origin servers are offline.